About The Food Security Project

 - Atheists United (AU) partners with the Los Angeles Food Bank to distribute thousands of pounds of food every month.
 In the past year, they have expanded to include pet food and other necessities at their distribution events.

-- Austin Atheists Helping the Homeless (Austin AHH) works with people experiencing homelessness.
-They support between 250 to 300 unhoused people with food and other necessities every month.
+- Austin Atheists Helping the Homeless (Austin AHH) works with people unhoused people.
+They support between 250 to 300 individuals with food and other necessities every month.

 - Austin Humanists at Work (A@H) supports 225 to 250 people through a monthly food giveaway.
 With COVID, they added four monthly EAT distributions in the form of 15 pound bags of shelf stable foods, feeding an additional 100 people.